-The oldest of the five villages, Monterosso, was founded back in 643 A.D.
+Monterosso, the oldest of the five villages, was founded in 643 A.D.
 The others followed a few hundred years later, and most of what you see in Cinque Terre dates back to the High Middle Ages.

 4. Rent a Boat

-Enjoy a whole different view of this gorgeous region and its lovely seaside towns from the deck of a boat.
-There’s the ferry that makes regular runs between four of the five villages, and also provides access to the nearby towns of La Spezia, Levanto, Portofino, and Portovenere, and the picturesque island of Palmaria.
+Enjoy a different view of this gorgeous region and its lovely seaside towns from the deck of a boat.
+The ferry makes regular runs between four of the five villages.
+It provides access to the nearby towns of La Spezia, Levanto, Portofino, Portovenere, and the picturesque island of Palmaria.

 If you’re feeling a bit more daring, try renting a kayak.
 There are rental spots all along the coastline, and it’s just a 30-minute paddle between villages.
-You’re guaranteed an afternoon all to yourself in a kayak — and nothing beats a quick dip in the ocean after a day in the hot Italian sun.
+You’re guaranteed an afternoon in a kayak — and nothing beats a quick dip in the ocean after a day in the hot Italian sun.

 5. Visit All of the Cinque Terre Villages

-When visiting the Cinque Terre, it is a must to explore all five of the stunning villages that make up this part of Italy.
-Although they are all situated close to each other, each village has its own individual character.
+When visiting the Cinque Terre, exploring all five of the stunning villages that make up this part of Italy is a must.
+Although they are all situated close, each village has its character.
 In Riomaggiore, be sure to take in the beautiful harbor.
 For a taste of traditional village life, pay a visit to Manarola.

-If you’re looking for some unforgettable views, head to Corniglia.
+Suppose you’re looking for some unforgettable views, head to Corniglia.
 And don’t miss out on Vernazza, with its picturesque streets and charming churches.
 Of course, no trip to the Cinque Terre would be complete without sampling some of the delicious local cuisines.
-Each village has its own specialties, so be sure to try them all.
+Each village has its specialties, so be sure to try them all.

 6. Go Fishing

-If you’re a fan of seafood, then you’ll love the fresh fish that is caught in Cinque Terre.
-Whether you’re an experienced fisherman or just looking to try something new, fishing in Cinque Terre is a great way to experience local culture and savor some delicious seafood.
+If you’re a fan of seafood, then you’ll love the fresh fish caught in Cinque Terre.
+Whether you’re an experienced fisherman or just looking to try something new, Fishing in Cinque Terre is a great way to experience local culture and savor some delicious seafood.